calibreapp/react-live-chat-loader/README.md

 ## Adding a provider

-To add a new provider you need to add the following:
+To contribute a new provider, follow these steps:

 #### 1. Create provider file